-- 2. A project narrative outlining the development characteristics (tenants being served, amenities provided, financing in place, etc.).
-The narrative is intended as a summary of the proposed project to assist SDHDA in reviewing the information in the application and exhibits. - 3.
+- A project narrative outlining the development characteristics (tenants being served, amenities provided, financing in place, etc.).
+The narrative is intended as a summary of the proposed project to assist SDHDA in reviewing the information in the application and exhibits. - 4.
 Copy of letter sent to the chief executive officer of the local governing body, in the format prescribed in Exhibit 3.
 The letter must identify the number of units proposed, the type of units proposed and the exact location of the proposed project.
-All developers are encouraged to contact the city in which they intend to develop housing tax credit properties early in the development process. - 4.
-Copy of utility allowance calculation and supporting documentation. - 5.
+All developers are encouraged to contact the city in which they intend to develop housing tax credit properties early in the development process. - 5.
+Copy of utility allowance calculation and supporting documentation. - 6.
 Pro forma for the Extended Use Period.
-The pro formas submitted must reflect a debt coverage ratio of not less than 1.15 in the first year that full expenses are in effect (i.e., after tax abatements have expired) and annually thereafter for the first 15 years or the term of the first mortgage financing, whichever is greater.
+The pro formas submitted must reflect a debt coverage ratio of not less than 1.20 in the first year that full expenses are in effect (i.e., after tax abatements have expired) and annually thereafter for the first 15 years or the term of the first mortgage financing, whichever is greater.
 The project must maintain no less than a 0.95 debt coverage ratio through the entire Extended Use Period.
 Compensating factors such as developer's experience, types of financing utilized and financial strength of the applicant/owner may vary this requirement.
 Furthermore, the application must reflect that rental income, any subsidies and reserve funds are sufficient to cover the property's debt and operating expenses for the Extended Use Period.
 Annually, income must be trended at two percent, expenses and replacement reserves must be trended at three percent and vacancy must be projected at seven percent.
-A higher vacancy rate may initially be used for an acquisition/rehabilitation project if the project is currently sustaining higher vacancy and it is not reasonable to expect the project to achieve a seven percent vacancy within the first year. - 6.
+A higher vacancy rate may initially be used for an acquisition/rehabilitation project if the project is currently sustaining higher vacancy and it is not reasonable to expect the project to achieve a seven percent vacancy within the first year. - 7.
 Calculation and supporting documentation of all annual development expenses evidencing how the applicant arrived at the submitted amounts (e.g., calculation of real estate taxes from county assessor, insurance quotes).
-Applications requesting acquisition/rehabilitation or just rehabilitation tax credits may meet this requirement with the submission of historical financial statements. - 7.
+Applications requesting acquisition/rehabilitation or just rehabilitation tax credits may meet this requirement with the submission of historical financial statements. - Note: A property insurance quote must be submitted with the application detailing the insurance coverages and associated deductibles. - 8.
 Applicant information, including but not limited to, the applicant's past experience with housing and evidence of capacity to perform, based on other federal, state, and local programs and the ability to carry out the activities and requirements associated with this application.
-Note: If HOME funds are being requested, three years of annual financial statements of the applicant and the general partner or managing member must be included. - 8.
+Note: If HOME or Housing Trust Fund funds are being requested, three years of annual financial statements of the applicant and the general partner or managing member must be included. - 9.
 Site control, which may be evidenced by any of the following in the applicant's name: - a.
 Purchase agreement or option to purchase, signed by both the buyer and seller; - b.
-Warranty deed or title (please include a copy of the purchase agreement); - c.
-Long-term lease equal to or greater than the term of the Extended Use Period; - d.
+Warranty deed or title (please include a copy of the purchase agreement); - Long-term lease equal to or greater than the term of the Extended Use Period; - d.
 Contract for deed.